open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 Even though Prometheus is not required to be installed in your Kubernetes cluster to use the Target Allocator for Prometheus CR discovery, the TA does require that the ServiceMonitor and PodMonitor be installed.
 These CRs are bundled with Prometheus Operator; however, they can be installed standalone as well.

-The easiest way to do this is by going to the [Prometheus Operator’s Releases page](https://github.com/prometheus-operator/prometheus-operator/releases), grabbing a copy of the latest `bundle.yaml` file (for example, [this one](https://github.com/prometheus-operator/prometheus-operator/releases/download/v0.66.0/bundle.yaml)), and stripping out all of the YAML except the ServiceMonitor and PodMonitor YAML definitions.
+The easiest way to do this is to grab a copy of the individual [`PodMonitor`](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/charts/crds/crds/crd-podmonitors.yaml) YAML and [`ServiceMonitor`](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/charts/crds/crds/crd-servicemonitors.yaml) YAML custom resource definitions (CRDs) from the [Kube Prometheus Operator’s Helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack/charts).

+> ✨ For more information on configuring the `PodMonitor` and `ServiceMonitor`, check out the [PodMonitor API](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#monitoring.coreos.com/v1.PodMonitor) and the [ServiceMonitor API](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#monitoring.coreos.com/v1.ServiceMonitor).

 # Usage
 The `spec.targetAllocator:` controls the TargetAllocator general properties.
 Full API spec can be found here: [api.md#opentelemetrycollectorspectargetallocator](../../docs/api.md#opentelemetrycollectorspectargetallocator)